“Stop the wedding!”

 Spurred to leave the UK after being punished for a good deed, Darren Adams wants a fresh start in America.
 Alice offers to marry him, and he says yes – just one Florida destination wedding stands between them and protection for her and a new life for him.
 But Alex’s arrival in England for Darren’s send-off stag party throws Darren into turmoil.
 He and Alex are irresistibly drawn to each other, but what if he’s in too far to back out?

 In the late June Miami heat, Darren walks down the aisle twice – but he can only marry one person.
-His heart has told him who it should be.
-Will Alex take his hand, or will he have to fake a whole new life with Alice?
+Will he listen to his heart or his head?

 Crossing Oceans is a steamy, stand-alone gay romance novel with a HEA ending and no cliffhanger.